Choosing the Perfect Carpet for Your Home

 Types of Fibers

-- Wool will probably be your most expensive carpet option.
-Wool is super durable and provides a luxurious feel underfoot.
+- Wool would probably be your most expensive carpet option.
+It is super durable and provides a luxurious feel underfoot.
 It is a natural fiber and provides a comfortable option for homeowners looking for eco-friendly flooring.
 One of the main drawbacks is ease of cleaning.
 Wool and spot cleaning chemicals are not compatible.
-A whole carpet cleaning by a reputable company that specializes in wool is your best bet.
-So, if you have kids and pets, you may want to look into synthetic carpet.
+Carpet cleaning by a reputable company that specializes in wool is your best bet.
+If you have kids and pets you may want to look into synthetic versions.

 - Nylon fibers are one of the most common used in making carpets.
 They are noted for their durability, comfort and stain resistant properties.
 Nylon carpets are great for high traffic areas.
-Avoid using them (or any carpet, for that matter) in areas with high moisture such as bathrooms.
-Certain types of nylon carpets can even be used in outdoor situations – just make sure the label indicates they are safe for indoor-outdoor use.
+Avoid using them in areas with high moisture content such as bathrooms and kitchens.
+Certain types of nylon carpets can even be used in covered outdoor situations.
+Just make sure the label indicates they are safe for indoor and outdoor use.

-- Polyester is similar in durability and feel to nylon carpet.
-It is also a stain resistant, but has a tendency to attract dirt, especially after spot cleaning.
+- Polyester is similar in durability and feel to nylon carpets.
+It is also a stain resistant but has a tendency to attract dirt especially after spot cleaning.
 Use polyester carpet in guest rooms and areas that receive minimal traffic.

-- Olefin fibers are extremely popular, and with good reason.
+- Olefin fibers are extremely popular and with good reason.
 They hold up to years of abuse, resist moisture and are impervious to cleaning chemicals.
-The only drawback is their comfort.
-Olefin fibers are more coarse than other synthetics, so they might feel a bit scratchy when compared to other carpet fibers.
+The only drawback is comfort.
+Olefin fibers are more coarse than other synthetics so they might feel a bit scratchy when compared to other carpet fibers.

 - Grass-based fiber carpets are another natural and eco-friendly option to synthetic carpets.
-They are strong, sustainable and anti-static, which is an important factor during the winter and in low humidity climates (no “shocks” from walking across the carpet).
-They do cost more than synthetic carpeting, but if home and family health is a concern, the extra cost will be worth your peace of mind.
-You can choose from beautiful grass fibers such as jute, seagrass, and sisal.
+They are strong, sustainable and anti-static, which is an important factor during the winter and in climates with low humidity.
+You won't worry about getting shocked every time you walk across the carpet.
+They do cost more than synthetic carpeting but if home and family health is a concern the extra cost is worth your peace of mind.
+You can choose from beautiful grass fibers such as jute, seagrass and sisal.
 These natural fiber carpets look great in casual and modern interiors.